-Those who may be more likely to be adversely affected by the project impacts and/or more limited than others in their ability to take advantage of a project's benefits.
+Disadvantaged Those who may be more likely to be adversely affected by the project Vulnerable People impacts and/or more limited than others in their ability to take advantage of a project's benefits.
 Such an individual/group is also more likely to be excluded from/unable to participate fully in the mainstream consultation process and as such may require specific measures and/or assistance to do so.
 This will take into account considerations relating to age, including the elderly and minors, and including circumstances where they may be separated from their family, the community or other individuals on which they depend.

-Specifically, vulnerable groups for PRIME, disadvantaged and vulnerable people consist of the following categories of persons: i) those without legal title to the land or other asset/s, ii) households headed by females (where appropriate), iii) the elderly or disabled, iv) vulnerable road users due to road construction (refer definition to below), and v) other vulnerable groups, such as people living in extreme poverty or hardship.
+Specifically, vulnerable groups for PRIME and SCORE Projects, disadvantaged and vulnerable people consist of the following categories of persons: i) those without legal title to the land or other asset/s, ii) households headed by females (where appropriate), iii) the elderly or disabled, iv) vulnerable road users due to road construction (refer definition to below), and v) other vulnerable groups, such as people living in extreme poverty or hardship.

-Displaced Persons

-Refers to all of the people who as a direct result of land acquisition or restricted land use for the project would have their (1) standard of living adversely affected; or (2) right, title, interest in any house, land (including premises, agricultural and grazing land) or any other fixed or movable asset acquired or possessed temporarily or permanently; (3) access to productive assets adversely affected, temporarily or permanently; or (4) business, occupation, work or place of residence or habitat adversely affected; and "displaced person" means any of the displaced persons.
+- Displaced Persons Refers to all of the people who as a direct result of land acquisition or restricted land use for the project would have their (1) standard of living adversely affected; or (2) right, title, interest in any house, land (including premises, agricultural and grazing land) or any other fixed or movable asset acquired or possessed temporarily or permanently; (3) access to productive assets adversely affected, temporarily or permanently; or (4) business, occupation, work or place of residence or habitat adversely affected; and "displaced person" means any of the displaced persons. - EconomicLoss of income sources, or means of livelihoods as a result of (i)Displacementinvoluntary acquisition of land, or (ii) involuntary restrictions on land use or on access to legally designated parks and protected areas.